lmathon/eDNA--benchmark_pipelines/README.md

 # benchmark_pipelines

 Assessment of metabarcoding data pipelines :
-The goal of this study is to compare the performance of several bioinformatic tools to analyze fish eDNA data, in order to build the most efficient pipeline.
+The goal of this study is to compare the performance of several bioinformatic tools to analyze fish eDNA data.
-Seven steps of the analysis were identified, from the assembly of paired-end reads to the taxonomic assignation.
+Six steps of the analysis were identified, from the assembly of paired-end reads to the taxonomic assignation.
 For each of these steps, different programs to compare were identified, as shown below :

 ![pipeline_schema](schema_protocole.PNG)